 Main tasks in the project:

-CRF is involved in the DOMUS project both as automotive research organization and OEM (as representative of FCA).
+CRF is involved in the DOMUS project both as automotive research organization and OEM (as representative of Stellantis).
 As such, the main tasks to be carried out by CRF are the following:

 - Define the specification requirements related to thermal comfort and energy targets from vehicle level up to sub-systems level;